Getskinncare

 • Acrylic nail

 Some people do put an acrylic nail on the toe.
 Drs don’t recommend this.
-Acrylic is not meat for toenails.
-Besides, they are not flexible, and when there is pressure from wearing shoes.
+Acrylic is not meant for toenails.
+Besides, they are not flexible, and when pressure is applied by wearing shoes, they become even less flexible.
 And they can dig into the toe.
-Furthermore, it can cause an ingrown toenail, and lead to an infection too.
-The acrylic nail is also damaging the new nail growing beneath it as well.
+Furthermore, it can cause an ingrown toenail and lead to an infection.
+The acrylic nail is also damaging the new nail growing beneath it.